Mive82/psa-docs/manual/README-manual.md

 The ESP draws around 150 mA with the Wifi on, 70 mA when it's off.
 It draws less when it's running at 80 MHz, as opposed to 160.

-During deep sleep, the ESP draws around 150 uA (micro amps).
+During deep sleep, the ESP draws around 15 mA.
+With better hardware design and DC-DC converters, this value could be reduced.

 ## Extra notes